lisongxu/CSCE156-Project-DB/README.md

 ### 2.1 Database

 All information should be stored on the database server `cse-linux-01.unl.edu`.
-Please write a MySQL initialization script to set up the database, such as creating tables and inserting initial user and post data as specified below, before Jstgram starts.
+Please write a MySQL initialization script to set up the database, such as creating tables and inserting predefined user and post data as specified below, before Jstgram starts.

 ### 2.1 Users